| Gas and oil pipelines residual life assessment based on modern methods of

 horizontal component of the Hp field across the pipe axis; 3

+- the normal (vertical) component of the Hp field.
 The criteria developed based on the 20-year experience of the use of the

 metal magnetic memory method directly during the inspection of pipelines are